Food Law

 Food Marketing: What Is the European Union Doing to Protect Children’s Health?

-Marine FRIANT PERROT, Associate Professor at the University of Nantes
+Marine FRIANT PERROT, Associate Professor, University of Nantes

 Protection of Agricultural Workers